How to work with SQL folders

 In the SQL Folder dialog, click Abfragen definieren...

 .
-The following window will appear:
+The following window appears:

-Using the button $vtc__000__888_0right under Fields, a new search field is inserted and named.
+Using the button $vtc__000__888_0right under Fields a new search field is inserted and named.
 A search field is structured as follows:

 designation |

 The search field is shown in the query dialog with this designation.
-It should show what is being searched for. |
+It should show what you are looking for. |

 Field type |